Sialoi-Taa/GYFYPDF/README.md

    git clone https://github.com/Sialoi-Taa/GYFYPDF.git
    cd GYFYPDF
    ```

+2. Make sure that you have a python interpretor to run the scripts.
 2. Run the package installation scripts to make sure you get all of the dependencies downloaded before running.
    ```bash
    python3 install_packages.py